Dynamical stability of the Gliese 581 exoplanetary system: Introduction

 \section{Introduction}

 Based on high-precision radial velocity (RV) measurements acquired using the HARPS \citep{B05, U07, M09} and HIRES \citep{V10} spectrographs, an exoplanetary system was discovered around the red dwarf star Gliese 581 recently.
-The RV data suggest that the system harbours at least four, and maybe five or six planets: Gliese 581 e, b, c and d are certain, while the existence of f and g are disputed \citep{F11, V12}.
+With new RV measurements over time and different analyses of the individual and combined RV data sets, the number of planets revealed in the planetary system has varied between three and six: Gliese 581 e, b, c are certain, the planetary signal of Gliese 581 d became questionable in light of a recent analysis \citep{B13}, while the existence of f and g is heavily disputed \citep{AE10b, F11, G11, T11, V12, TdS12, M12, T12, H13}.

-The planetary system of Gliese 581 consists of a Neptune-mass planet on a 5.36-day orbit (planet b), two super-Earth sized planets (planet c and d) with orbital periods of 12.9 and 67 days, and a low-mass planet closest to the star with an orbital period of 3.15 days, all discovered in the HARPS data sets by \citet{B05, U07, M09}, respectively.
+The first four planets (b, c, d, and e) were all discovered in the HARPS data sets by \citet{B05, U07, M09}, respectively.
+Gliese 581 b is a Neptune-mass planet on a 5.36-day orbit, Gliese 581 c and d are two super-Earth sized planets with orbital periods of 12.9 and 67 days, and Gliese 581 e is a low-mass planet closest to the star with an orbital period of 3.15 days.
 The super-Earth planets in the system are located on the two edges of the liquid water habitable zone, and while the greenhouse effect of the atmosphere would make planet c too warm and therefore unable to host liquid water, high concentrations of carbon dioxide or other greenhouse gases would be sufficient to keep planet d from freezing out at the cold edge of the habitable zone \citep{S07}.